-I am a PhD student in English in Boston College, specializing in early modern English literature (1590-1667), drama, and queer studies.
+I am a PhD student in English in Boston College, with expertise in film studies, early modern English literature (1590-1667), and queer studies.

 Click here to see my CV.